 - details and impacts of their QA and quality enhancement activities.

 As part of its Insights series of reports, QQI prepares annual summaries of the quality reports.
-These summary reports:
+The summary reports:

 - give an overview of the main themes arising in the annual quality reports;

-- share good practice and innovation across the sector.
+- share good practice and innovation across the sector; and

 Quality dialogue meetings